 But what is it about the bridging loan that makes it such a popular choice?
 Why are more investors choosing bridging loans over conventional property development finance than ever before?

-Most bridging loans are tailored to suit the exact requirements and budget of the borrower.
-Along with flexible repayment terms, it’s also possible to qualify for a bridging loan with a poor credit history, due to bridging finance being far more flexible than more traditional mainstream loans & because monthly payments are rarely required.
+- Bridging loans are flexible: Most bridge loans are tailored to suit the exact requirements and budget of the borrower.
+Along with flexible repayment terms, it’s also possible to qualify for a bridging loan with a poor credit history, due to bridging finance being far more flexible than more traditional mainstream loans and because monthly payments are rarely required.

-Although most often used for a property purchase, a bridging loan can be used for almost any legal purpose.
-In addition, it’s also possible to secure a bridging loan against almost any type of property or land providing it covers the total cost of the loan with sufficient excess.
+- Bridging finance can be used for almost anything: Although most often used for a property purchase, a bridging loan can be used for almost any legal purpose.
+In addition, it’s also possible to secure a bridging loan against almost any type of property or land, provided it covers the total cost of the loan with sufficient excess.

-Bridging loans are short-term loans, designed to be repaid within a matter of months, rather than years.
-Interest rates start from below 0.5% per month, coupled with minimal overall borrowing costs.
-Early repayment is also usually an option with bridging loans, without facing heavy penalties or levies.
+- Competitive borrowing costs: Bridging loans are short-term loans designed to be repaid within a matter of months rather than years.
+Interest rates start at below 0.5% per month, coupled with minimal overall borrowing costs.
+Early repayment is also usually an option with bridging loans without facing heavy penalties or levies.

-Many mainstream lenders will only issue loans against properties that are considered habitable at the time of the application.
-With bridging finance, it is possible to secure a loan against an uninhabitable property, with the intention of renovating or redeveloping it.
+- Purchasing uninhabitable properties: Many mainstream lenders will only issue loans against properties that are considered habitable at the time of the application.
+With bridging finance, it is possible to secure a loan against an uninhabitable property with the intention of renovating or redeveloping it.

-Another benefit of bridging finance is the way in which no physical deposit is often required to set up the loan as additional security can be used to cover this.
-Eligibility is determined primarily on the value of the property or land used to secure the loan.
+- No deposit is required: Another benefit of bridging finance is that no physical deposit is often required to set up the loan, as additional security can be used to cover this.
+Eligibility is determined primarily by the value of the property or land used to secure the loan.